jroland01/uservalue-website/app/contents/usability-testing-medical-devices.md

 <br />

-## WHICH USABILITY ACTIVITIES ARE REQUIRED FOR MARKET APPROVAL ?
+## Which usability activities are required for market approval ?

 Both IEC 62366 and the FDA's Guidance describe activities that need to be performed and thoroughly documented before market introduction :

 * Preliminary analyses are required to identify use errors and hazards associated with a medical device.
 Manufacturers need to identify and document user profiles, use environments, use scenarios and analyze the tasks required for intended use.